chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Root understands that the PCs and maybe Naardor have betrayed him and has sped up his timetable, shevling some goals to move more quickly through his milestones.

-Root now wants to summon the Black Masks he has - which number in the low hundreds - and send them into Denokta with camoflauge cloaks to assisinate the human government and elites.
+Root now wants to summon the Black Masks he has - which number in the low hundreds - and send them into Denokta with camouflage cloaks to assisinate the human government and elites.
 He needs to capture Hamner and speed up synthetic crystal production to do this.
 He has hired Fishhook to capture Hamner.

 Dril will have intelligence that Root is speeding up, Magamtic agents have been seen in Stranger communities outside the Soma Ring, Portia, and Visus, and that he seems to be prepping a upply train that could support dozens, if not hundred, of operatives.